Lee Ha-jin

 Lee Ha-jin (이하진; born 21 June 1988; known as Haylee on YouTube) is a retired professional Go player from South Korea.
 From July 2014 to 2016, she served as Secretary General of the International Go Federation.
+She is now a software development engineer with an MBA.

 Early life

 Lee was born and grew up in Daejeon, South Korea.
 She is the elder daughter of an engineer father and an accountant mother, both of whom are avid Go players.
 Lee naturally picked up an interest in Go at a young age, and her parents began teaching her the game when she was 5 years old.
 As her talents won increasing recognition, her parents sent Lee to a professional Go school in Seoul, to live at the master’s house with him, his family, and several fellow students.
 Lee was 9 years old, and from that time on would take a break from her Go studies only for a few days each year to visit her family.